 Mayors have been called upon to address our country’s pressing social issues—climate change, infrastructure, economic revitalization, health care, public safety, and more.
 With shrinking budgets and a growing list of responsibilities, they need support, capacity building, and resources to meet these challenges.
 Newly elected mayors are often transitioning from a different role (business, community, or legislative leadership) into the role of the executive leader of a city.
 Many skills are transferable, but newly elected mayors also need to learn new skills to face a slew of new challenges.
 We focus on high quality training, capacity-building and building relationships with other mayors.

-New Mayors Cohort 2020
+New Mayors Cohort

 What We Offer

-The Mayors Innovation Project commits to providing quality programming from professional facilitators, access to a small peer network of recently-elected mayors, and a year membership in our broader, national network of progressive mayors.
+We provide high quality programming from professional facilitators, access to a small peer network of recently-elected mayors, and a year membership in our broader, national network of progressive mayors.
 Travel support is available if needed for your participation at in-person events.

 This event is by invitation only for mayors in the first two years of a 3+ year term who have a firm commitment to the high road principles of equity, sustainability, and democracy.

+Interested in joining the next cohort?
 Please contact Ceri Jenkins, Co-Managing Director, for more information (email@example.com, 608-262-5176).